nicholaswilde/recipes/docs/sauces-and-dressings/cilantro-dressing.md

 ### Step 1

-Add rice vinegar, olive oil, mayonnaise, cojita cheese or queso fresco, lime juice, garlic, jalapeño, cilantro, and salt to a blender in the order given.
+Add rice vinegar, olive oil, mayonnaise, cotija cheese or queso fresco, lime juice, garlic, jalapeño, cilantro, and salt to a blender in the order given.

 ### Step 2